Familias Unidas

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Estrada et al. (2017).
+The study used the same sample as Estrada et al. (2017).
 The purpose of the study was to examine the effects of the Familias Unidas preventive intervention on reducing internalizing symptoms with a universal sample of Hispanic youth in a real-world school setting.
 Participants were recruited and randomized to Familias Unidas or a control condition.
 Measures utilized include the Youth Self-Report, the Family Relations Scale, the Parenting Practices Scale, the Hispanic Stress Inventory, and the Social Provisions Scale.
 Results indicate that Familias Unidas decreased youth internalizing symptoms through improvements in family functioning in some models, but there was no evidence of moderation by baseline level of family functioning.
 There was some evidence of mediation through increasing social support for parents for those intervention parents presenting with lower baseline support.
 However, there was no evidence of mediation through parent stress.
 Post hoc analyses suggest a possible cascading of effects where improvements in support for parents strengthened parental monitoring of youth and ultimately reduced youth internalizing symptoms.
 Limitations include use of self-reported measures and lack of random assignment to the level of the mediator.

 Length of controlled postintervention follow-up: 3, 15, and 27 months.